TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

 - entities
 - and methods with only 1 line of code.

-## How can we spot Duplicated Method with X-Rays?
+## How can we spot the Duplicated Method with X-Rays?

 Let's get back to our example above.
-What if we use different variables names, method name and omit return type?
+What if we use different variables names, method names, and omit return type?

 ```php
 public function unwrapExpression(Node $node)